maccu71/projects/README.md

 limits.cpu    60m   500m
 requests.cpu  50m   250m
 ```
-This led us to the conclusions about:
+This led us to the conclusions about Quotas in a namespaces:
-- Request and Limits in Quotas (on a certain Namespace).
-These values provide information about HARD unsurpassable limits, meaning those that cannot be exceeded - available resources for a certain namespace.
+- Request and Limits in Quotas.
+These values provide information about HARD unsurpassable limits, meaning those values cannot be exceeded - there are available resources for a certain namespace.
 - Requests and Limits set in deployment/pod specification.
 These values are meant to ALLOCATE, in other words, RESERVE a certain amount of CPU milliCores in a given Namespace.

-An attempt to exceed these 'HARD' limits (limits.cpu, requests.cpu) will result in denial of new resources.
+An attempt to exceed these 'HARD' limits (limits.cpu, requests.cpu) will result in denial of creation new resources.
 For example, if we try to scale the existing deployment by adding new pods and thus allocating more CPU than is possible, regardless when it comes to Requests or Limits:

 `kubectl scale deploy/cpu-restriction -n new --replicas=6`
 ```